mmilek/hdlbp_rev/README.md

 <sup>6</sup>IRI Life Sciences, Institute of Biology, Humboldt-Universität zu Berlin, Germany

-For reproduction of key figures from processed data:
+Please start in the figs directory, which enables easy reproduction of key figures from processed data.
-Run scripts in the figures directory.
 Working directory should be set to project directory.
+This should also be enough to perform further exploratory analysis.

-For reproduction of key data tables in the data directory:
-Run scripts in the make_master_tables directory.
+Documentation and reproduction of key tables in the data directory is available in the make_master_tables directory.

 For the quantification of tRNAs from PAR-CLIP data, please see the scripts in the trna directory.

+In the geo_processed_data directory we also provide the processed data that are otherwise also available from GEO.
+Required for some R scripts in the figs directory.

+In the source_data directory the tables used for source data Excel file are for each panel.

+In the suppl_tables directory the production of Supplemental Tables is documented.